This post outlines how to watch IPTV on Roku.

 - Account management: Use a password manager to keep track of multiple service credentials.

-- Bandwidth considerations: Monitor internet usage if you have data caps, as multiple HD streams can consume significant bandwidth.
+- Bandwidth considerations: If you have a data cap, monitor internet usage closely, as multiple HD streams can consume significant bandwidth.

 Optimizing Your Roku for IPTV Streaming